What can we do?

 Write to your local representative

 i.e. Member of Parliament, Congress Person etc, letting them know what you think – for example that space should be treated as part of the natural environment, or that you are worried we will end up with space advertising, or whatever.
 Politicians (in most countries…) take letters from citizens very seriously.
 They assume that for every person that writes, another thousand feel the same way.
-The Royal Astronomical Society is I believe working on a template letter for people to use.

 Four messages